-The reason a Floyd Mayweather vs Manny Pacquiao super-fight failed to happen for half a decade during the 2010s has been made clear by Leonard Ellerbe.
+The reason the Mayweather vs Pacquiao super-fight failed to happen for half a decade during the 2010s has been made clear by Leonard Ellerbe.

-Mayweather’s trusted advisor reacted to a comment from a fan who questioned why the pair waited so long to finally get it on.
+Las Vegas-based Mayweather’s trusted advisor reacted to a fan’s comment questioning why the pair finally waited so long to get it on.

-The general consensus when it comes to ‘MayPac’ is that the first was delayed at least four years too long.
-But the legends could have easily fought anytime from 2009 onwards, due to their standing in the sport.
+Those legendary champions could have easily fought anytime from 2009 onwards due to their standing in the sport.

 Quizzed on social media, the poster in question made a fair point.

-“As a lifelong boxing fan, I just wish May and Pac would have fought closer to their primes.
-Was still epic but took 5 years to make.
+“As a lifelong boxing fan, I wish May and Pac would have fought closer to their primes.
+It was still epic but took five years to make.
 That was pretty frustrating.

 “Also, please spare me the lecture of who’s to blame.
 I’m not interested in that conversation,” they added.

 Ellerbe came straight back with his reasoning.
-He stated: “Let’s be clear, the reason it didn’t happen was because we couldn’t come to an agreement on blood and urine testing!”
+He stated: “Let’s be clear, the reason it didn’t happen was that we couldn’t come to an agreement on blood and urine testing!”

 That statement was met with a mixed response of frustration and retaliation.

-A total of 4.6m buys is a testament to just how savvy Floyd Mayweather was.
+A total of 4.6m is a testament to how savvy Floyd Mayweather was.